Timer.Change Method (UInt32, UInt32)

 Changes the start time and the interval between method invocations for a timer, using 32-bit unsigned integers to measure time intervals.

 Assembly: mscorlib (in mscorlib.dll)

 The amount of time to delay before the invoking the callback method that was specified when the Timer was constructed, in milliseconds.
 Specify UInt32.MaxValue to prevent the timer from restarting.
 Specify 0 (zero) to restart the timer immediately.

 Return ValueType: System.Boolean

 true if the timer was successfully updated; otherwise, false.

 The callback method is invoked once after dueTime elapses, and thereafter each time the time interval specified by period elapses.

-If dueTime is zero (0), the callback method is invoked immediately.
-If dueTime is Infinite, the callback method is never invoked; the timer is disabled, but can be re-enabled by calling Change and specifying a positive value for dueTime.
+If dueTime is 0 (zero), the callback method is invoked immediately.
+If dueTime is UInt32.MaxValue, the callback method is never invoked; the timer is disabled but can be re-enabled by calling Change and specifying a positive value for dueTime.

-If period is zero (0) or Infinite, and dueTime is not Infinite, the callback method is invoked once; the periodic behavior of the timer is disabled, but can be re-enabled by calling Change and specifying a positive value for period.
+If period is 0 (zero) or UInt32.MaxValue, and dueTime is not UInt32.MaxValue, the callback method is invoked once; the periodic behavior of the timer is disabled but can be re-enabled by calling Change and specifying a positive value for period.

 For a list of the operating systems and browsers that are supported by Silverlight, see Supported Operating Systems and Browsers.